 The average dishwasher lasts for about nine years but can make it 10 to 13 years with proper maintenance.
 In this case, “proper maintenance” means running the dishwasher regularly and properly cleaning out the components.
 When dishwashers break down, it’s frequently because of a worn-out seal or gasket, which causes further internal problems.
 Regular operation helps keeps these rubberized parts happier.

 Dishwashers in particular have little relation between price and durability.
 Sometimes the more electronics and components you add, the more things can break down.
 For the most durable dishwasher, look for those with high-quality parts that resist rust and wear in the pump and piping components, where operation matters more than style.

 Oven ranges: 13 to 15 years

 The oven range is just the first appliance on our list where the fuel type matters a lot.
 Electric ranges use heating elements that are more likely to crack and break down over time.
 Gas ranges, meanwhile, have simple ignition systems and can typically weather the years more easily.
-American Home Shield , which collects insurance information, reports that electric ranges typically last around 13 years, and gas ranges around 15 years.
-Gas parts tend to be a little more durable.
+Bob Vila reports that you can expect your gas range to last about 15 years, and your electric range should last for around 13 years.

 Microwaves: 9 to 10 years

-Microwaves will last between 9 and 10 years for most kitchens.
-While a microwave is a fairly complex gadget, there’s not much you can do to help it last other than keep it clean… and be gentle with the door.
-Yale Appliance reports that, in the company’s service and repair experience, microwaves are some of the most durable and least repair-prone appliances thanks to their technology.
-Oven hoods, often closely associated with over-range microwaves, also last a long time according to Yale.
+Microwaves will last between nine and 10 years for most kitchens.
+While a microwave is a fairly complex gadget, there’s not much you can do to help it last other than keep it clean and be gentle with the door.
+The Complete Home Warranty team also recommends a few other precautionary measures, such as covering your food to prevent messy sauce explosions and making sure you keep the outside clean, too.

 Refrigerators and freezers: 11 to 19 years